 For the past two years over 25% of the graduating classes is attending graduate or professional school studying anything from law and medicine to ecology.
 The following is a short list of graduate schools attended by Adrian alumni:

 - University of Chicago

-From business, medicine, law and education to serving as a pastor at a church, Adrian College alum contribute to their fields and the world in general and as a result, shows the historic evidence of the impact of an Adrian College education.
+From business, medicine, law, and education, to serving as a pastor at a church, Adrian College alumni contribute to their fields all across the world, truly exemplifying the historic impact of an Adrian College education.

-The following is a short list of notable alum:
+The following is a short list of notable alumni: